syntacs-coetus/stgaming_mc/README.md

 ### Ideas and Suggestions

 > If you have any ideas something that you want added into the server.
 Create an issue about it.
-I'll make sure to think about it but I can't promise that every written ideas and suggestions will be added into the server.
+I'll make sure to think about it but I can't promise that every written ideas and suggestions will be added into the server